 Sometimes, the problem can be with the contract.
 If the contract doesn’t match the market average, your new employee could become unhappy with their set-up, and decide to move roles.
 To ensure that your contract is of high standard first think about which type of contract you want to offer: a temporary contract done via an agency or a direct contract with you.
 Your agency can also provide salary benchmarks and insights into typical benefits offered in your region, like contract duration, probation periods, and work-life balance.
 This will ensure your employee is as satisfied as possible with the contract offered, increasing the likelihood of them staying in their role.

 There’s a problem with your hiring process

 Finally, in order to consider why a new hire hasn’t settled successfully, it’s important to think back to the hiring process.
 If your job description and interview weren’t thorough enough, your employee might lack the necessary skills and abilities for the role.
-An example is language fluency: if you accept your employee at their word without testing their ability yourself, you could find they have a different perception of ‘professional working standard’ French.
+An example is language fluency: if you accept your employees at their word without testing their ability yourself, you could find they have a different perception of ‘professional working standard’ French.
 Some companies also forget to assess the candidate’s fit with the internal culture during the hiring process.
-Consider including interview questions that verify that the candidate’s personality fits with the team, and that they share similar values to your company.
+Consider including interview questions that verify that the candidate’s personality fits with the team and that they share similar values to your company.

 The long and short of it is that many of the reasons why new hires fail are completely preventable.
 You may feel like it takes too much time to adapt your hiring and onboarding processes, but the reality is that it’s much better to retain talent than it is to hire new employees.
 In the long run, it’s worth the extra effort to find a candidate who’s a perfect addition to your team.